akshaynagpal/cbfi/NOTES.md

 ## Process
 - Instrument the code to call custom libc functions which are sys call wrappers.
+- The program wrapper would use the instrumentation to run the different branches of the program and check coverage for each iteration.
-- After every step see increase in coverage.
+- After every iteration see increase in coverage.
 (TODO: find open source tool that tells coverage percentage)
--
-- In the end, give a text based simple report that summarizes faults injected and
+- Converge at a point such that you could obtain a good coverage and give a text based simple report that summarizes faults injected and which lines of code are vulnerable.